 Osteria del Pegno

-8 Vicolo di Montevecchio
+8 Vicolo di Montevecchio, Centro Storico

 Osteria Del Pegno is one of our favorites and we would have recommended it to everyone when we were in Rome but we only shared our secret with a few special people so count yourself lucky.
 It is a tiny little Osteria located just steps from Piazza Navona.
 Osteria del Pegno specializes in new Italian Cooking.
-You can find traditional Roman dishes here like Bucatini Amatriciana and Carbonara but you will also find Sea Bass Pasta with Cherry Tomatoes and Ravoli in a Zucchini Flower, Saffron and Orange Cream Sauce.
+You can find traditional Roman dishes here like Bucatini Amatriciana and Carbonara but you will also find Sea Bass Pasta with Cherry Tomatoes and Ravioli in a Zucchini Flower, Saffron, and Orange Cream Sauce.
 It is definitely worth checking out if you are looking for a bit of a nicer restaurant to eat at without a huge price tag.

 Cul de Sac

-73 Piazza di Pasquino
+73 Piazza di Pasquino, Centro Storico

 Hosteria del Moro da Tony a Enzo e Mario

-37 Viccolo del Cinque
+37 Viccolo del Cinque, Trastevere

 Hosteria del Moro or just Tony’s is one of those restaurants that looks like a typical cliche Italian restaurant.
 It is a sprawling restaurant with tables crammed next to one another, spilling out onto the pavement, and filled with the cacophony of dinners chatting, waiters shouting orders and filled with laughter from the locals.

 Are there a lot of tourists here?
 Yes, of course.
-Tony’s is located on one of the main roads through Trastevere that connects Piazza Triulussa to Piazza Santa Maria in Trastevere and it does get a lot of foot traffic from tourists navigating and photographing the medieval streets of Trastevere.
+Tony’s is located on one of the main roads through Trastevere that connects Piazza Trilussa to Piazza Santa Maria in Trastevere and it does get a lot of foot traffic from tourists navigating and photographing the medieval streets of Trastevere.
 But just because tourists have found this restaurant doesn’t mean it should automatically be avoided.
-In fact, in this case, Tony’s is a shinning example of a classic restaurant left unchanged after all these years even as its popularity grows with locals and tourists alike.
+In fact, in this case, Tony’s is a shining example of a classic restaurant left unchanged after all these years even as its popularity grows with locals and tourists alike.